yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/data-grid-clustering.markdown

 ---

 {%wbr%}
- This section describe into details how the In-Memory-Data-Grid clustering works.
-It goes into the details of the fail-over, load-balancing, and replication facilities used.
+This section describes in detail how In-Memory-Data-Grid clustering works.
+It covers fail-over, load-balancing and replication facilities.

 <hr/>